-This Certificate III in Health Services Assistance Acute Care qualification reflects the role of a variety of workers who use a range of factual, technical and procedural knowledge to provide assistance to health professional staff for the care of clients.
+This HLT33115 Certificate III in Health Services Assistance Acute Care qualification is delivered in Parramatta.
+It reflects the role of a variety of workers who use a range of factual, technical and procedural knowledge to provide assistance to health professional staff for the care of clients.
 Health services assistance involves the worker in direct client contact under supervision.

 • Assistant in Nursing

 No licensing, legislative or certification requirements apply to this Certificate III in Health Services Assistance Acute Care qualification at the time of publication.
 However, all students will be required to have a working with vulnerable people and police check before commencing work placement.

 - Good understanding of English